Green:Campus

 We are working on it!
 More information coming soon.

-With the help of the "COME-Mobility" funding program, the development of charging infrastructure for e-vehicles is planned, which can also be used for private transport.
-The declared aim of the funding program is to equip all of the state's offices with charging infrastructure for e-vehicles in line with demand by 2030.
+With the help of the "COME-Mobility" funding program, the plan is to set up a charging infrastructure for electric vehicles that is also accessible to private transport.
+The declared aim of this funding program is to equip all of the state's offices with charging infrastructure for electric vehicles in line with demand by 2030.

 Sustainable open space management

-Measures for open space management
+Initiatives for open space management

 Procurement